jentery/506v3/index.md

 * Prompt 7 (draft by Nov.
 24; due Dec.
 1): Use 250 words to write an abstract for your player story.
 Identify the intended audience.
 * Prompt 8 (due Dec.
 1): Submit a draft of your player story in the form of a seminar demo or presentation.

 I'll invite you to compose your player story across media: images and text, audio and text, or video, for instance.
 The final draft is due by December 15th, and I will circulate a detailed prompt for it on October 20th.
-By that December 15th due date, you'll also have a chance to outline any significant revisions (a "revisions statement") you'd make to Prompts 1-7, without having to actually revise them.
+By that December 15th due date, you'll also have a chance to outline any significant revisions (a "revisions statement") you'd make to your responses to Prompts 1-7, without having to actually revise them.

 Your player story, revisions statement, and responses to Prompts 1-8 comprise your seminar portfolio, which I will assess like so:
 * Early work in progress (due Sept.
 29; 10% of your final mark): Your responses to Prompts 1 and 2 as well as any notes or documentation you wish to include.